binarytrails/prober/docs/service-now.md

 - In Next Experience, classic list routes are often reachable via `/now/nav/ui/classic/params/target/<table>_list.do`.
 - You can add filters with `?sysparm_query=...` or export flags like `?CSV` / `?EXCEL`.

+Export with: `Right click on row with column names`.
 ---

 ## Core system / security / logs